FerretDB/FerretDB/website/docs/security.md

 ```

 An anonymous user is authenticated with `user1` from `FERRETDB_POSTGRESQL_URL`.
-An example of anonymous user is below.
+An example of anonymous user is below using `mongosh`.

 ```sh
 mongosh `mongodb://127.0.0.1/ferretdb`
 ```

+If you don't have mongosh, run the following command to run it inside the temporary MongoDB container,
+attaching to the same Docker network.
+To use this, start `ferretdb` with docker compose.

 ```sh
 docker run --rm -it --network=ferretdb --entrypoint=mongosh mongo `mongodb://ferretdb/ferretdb`
 ```

-Clients that specify username and password in MongoDB URI such as below is authenticated as `user2`.
+Clients that specify username and password in MongoDB URI such as below is authenticated as `user2` using `mongosh`.

 ```sh
 mongosh `mongodb://user2:pass2@127.0.0.1/ferretdb?authMechanism=PLAIN`
 ```

+For running it inside the temporary MongoDB container, use below.

 ```sh
 docker run --rm -it --network=ferretdb --entrypoint=mongosh mongo \